Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 JR Pass vs Individual Tickets

-The Japan Rail Pass (or the JR Pass) is a tourist pass that offers unlimited rides on numerous train networks (but not all) at a low price.
-Passes can be purchased for 7, 14 or 21 days and start at about $250 USD for a 7-day, ordinary adult pass.
+The Japan Rail Pass (or JR Pass) is a tourist pass that offers unlimited rides on numerous train networks (but not all) at a low price.
+They can be purchased for 7, 14 or 21 days and start at about $250 for a 7-day, ordinary adult pass.

 How We Paid for Public Transport in Japan